Image Generation (ImageGenerator)

 inferencePackIdalongside any extra prompts. - The system merges them all, generating every prompt in the pack plus any additional ones you specify.

 It’s usually much faster to generate inferences in batches.
-Setting up an inference job can take a long time (downloading model, trainings, setting up enviroment, processing results, etc), so if there are multiple inference requests at once, we can optmize and batch what’s possible together, drastically speeding up the process in comparison to doing one inference at a time.
+Setting up an inference job has overhead (downloading model, setting up environment, processing results), so batching multiple inference requests into a single step drastically speeds things up compared to one-at-a-time.

-- Image Dimensions: Must be multiples of 8.
-Larger images might result in poor results depending on the model.
+- Image dimensions must be multiples of 8 — larger images might produce poor results depending on the model.